Coboundaries and eigenvalues of finitary S-adic systems

 \subsection{Convergence, eigenvalues and measures}

-We discuss in this section the convergence properties involved in Theorems \ref{thm:fully-essential-coboundary} or \ref{thm:sufficient-continuous}.
+We discuss in this section the convergence properties involved in Theorem \ref{thm:sufficient-continuous-A}.
 We focus on the case where the incidence matrices are invertible (i.e., they have non-zero determinant).
-With the assumption of strong convergence discussed below, the $S$-adic shifts are uniquely ergodic.
-We relate here eigenvalues to the measures of one-letter cylinders.
+With the assumption of strong convergence discussed below, the $S$-adic shifts are uniquely ergodic; see e.g. \cite[Theorem 5.7]{Berthe-Delecroix}.
+Here, we relate eigenvalues to the measures of one-letter cylinders.
 We recall from Section \ref{subsec:subs} that additive continuous eigenvalues form a subset of the group generated by the measures of cylinders in the uniquely ergodic case, i.e., $E(X,T) \subset I(X,T)$ by \cite[Proposition 11]{CortDP:16} and \cite[Corollary 3.7]{GHH:18}.
-In this section we show that knowing the existence of a trivial coboundary allows us to deduce a relationship between the additive continuous eigenvalues and the measures of one-letter cylinders.
+In this section we show that the absence of nontrivial coboundaries allows us to deduce a relationship between the additive continuous eigenvalues and the measures of one-letter cylinders.
 By Remark \ref{rem:trivialc}, the restriction to trivial coboundaries covers a large range of cases.
 Note that for proper minimal unimodular $S$-adic subshifts, measures of one-letter cylinders are known to generate the full set $I(X,T)$ \cite[Theorem 4.1]{BCDLPP:19}.